mitchspano/sfdx-scan-pull-request/README.md

 ## `strictly-enforced-rules`

 A JSON string which contains the rules which will be strictly enforced regardless of their priority.
 Enforced rules are identified by their engine, category, and rule name.

+## `target`

+Optionally provide this to scan a whole directory instead of just the diff.
+If the action is run on a push, `target` will be respected; because GitHub does not allow the uploading of comments during a PR run for a file that hasn't been changed on the latest commit for that PR, this option is ignored when running for a pull request (in favor of just scanning the diff, as it would if this option wasn't supplied).

 ## `tsconfig`